Irene McCulloch

 Irene Agnes McCulloch (13 September 1885 - 30 May 1987) was a marine biologist and USC biological sciences professor.
 McCulloch started at the University of Southern California in 1924 where the marine biology research department lacked funding and resources.
 To better the research being done, McCulloch convinced George Allan Hancock to fund the G. Allan Hancock Foundation for Marine Research, which was then renamed the Hancock Institute for Marine Studies.
 McCulloch was given her own foundation in 1969 at USC to continue marine biology research.
 McCulloch studied microbes within the Pacific Ocean with her main focus being foraminifera.

-Biography

 Early life

 Irene Agnes McCulloch was born in Kansas on September 13, 1885.
 She received her Bachelor of Arts as well as her University Teacher's Diploma from the University of Kansas in 1913.
 She then worked as a graduate assistant in zoology at University of California, Berkeley, before starting at the University of Southern California in 1924.
 While at UC Berkeley, she published a book with Charles Kofoid about Trypanosoma triatomae.
 They compared T. triatomae to Trypanosoma cruzi, the cause of Chagas disease.
 Her dissertation at UC Berkeley compared the life cycle Crithidia and Trypanosoma within invertebrate hosts.